Women and Gum Disease

-According to an article from the American Academy of Periodontology, there are a few characteristics that are unique to women which may increase their vulnerability to gum disease.
+According to the American Academy of Periodontology, there are a few characteristics that are unique to women.
+These charactaristics may increase their vulnerability to gum disease.
 Of course, whatever the cause, there are things that all women can do to prevent gum disease.

 During puberty, an increased level of sex hormones, such as progesterone and possibly estrogen, causes increased blood circulation to the gums.
 This may cause an increase in the gum's sensitivity and lead to a greater reaction to any irritation, including food particles and plaque.
 During this time, the gums may become swollen, turn red and feel tender.